Extended Backus–Naur form: Basics

-Therefore, an integer is a zero (0) or a natural number that may be preceded by an optional minus sign.
+Therefore, an integer is a zero (0) or a positive integer that may be preceded by an optional minus sign.

 EBNF also provides, among other things, the syntax to describe repetitions (of a specified number of times), to exclude some part of a production, and to insert comments in an EBNF grammar.

 Table of symbols

-The following represents a proposed ISO/IEC 14977 standard, by R. S. Scowen, page 7, table 1.
+The following represents a proposed ISO/IEC 14977 standard, by R. S. Scowen, page 7, tables 1 and 2.